 Entries Closed

-Note: You you will selected by your respective County Team Manager
+Note: You will have to be selected by your respective Team Manager

-Note: You will be selected following the UK trials
+Note: You will have to be selected by your Team Manager.

 SHAFTESBURY BARNET HARRIERS THROWSFEST 2 – Takes place on Saturday 29 March at the StoneX Stadium, Greenlands Lane, Hendon (Satnav NW4 1RL).